pixel

 Once you make this leap, which requires learning your own patterns and also noticing your defensiveness, you begin living self-responsibly.

-Self responsible living is key
+Self responsible living is key to knowing yourself

 We consider self-responsibility to be entirely beyond simply owning that you are responsible for you.
 It’s also not about blaming yourself for your past errors of judgement.
 It’s about fully and completely accepting responsibility for your life.